mu02101974-source/MidjourneyPromptGenerator/README.md

 # MidjourneyPromptGenerator

 Create a structured prompt for Midjourney to create pictures.
+Prompt will be created on the fly.

 Download the HTML File and use it in your Browser.